Real Estate Attorneys in Milwaukee on Mold Testing for Residential Properties

 Milwaukee Real Estate, Business, and Commercial Litigation Attorneys

 Have you contracted to sell or buy residential or commercial real estate and you suspect that there may be an issue of mold or other environmental hazard?
 Are you currently involved in any other real estate dispute?
-The Milwaukee business litigation firm of Kerkman Wagner & Dunn has more than 50 years of combined legal experience representing property owners and business concerns in Wisconsin.
+The Milwaukee business litigation firm of Kerkman & Dunn has more than 50 years of combined legal experience representing property owners and business concerns in Wisconsin.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.